emberce/Atheneum/.github/ISSUE_TEMPLATE.md

 <!--- Remove this description and sections that do not apply -->

-This issue tracker is only for technical issues related to Ember Plus.
+This issue tracker is only for technical issues related to Atheneum.
-General EMBP questions and/or support requests and are best directed to the [EMBP Discord](https://discord.gg/j2McpNX).
+General EMBP questions and/or support requests and are best directed to the [AEM Discord](https://discord.gg/NwqDppH).

 ### Describe the issue